 Components of a Fractional Distillation Unit

-- The condenser at the top converts purified vapor back into liquid form.
+- The condenser at the top converts the purified vapor back into a liquid.

-- Collection vessels gather separated components at different height levels of the column.
+- Collection vessels gather separated components at different heights within the column.

 The Fractional Distillation Process

 Continuous cycles of vaporization and condensation occur within the distillation column.
-Extraction in chemistry principles guides these separation cycles for optimal results.
+Liquid-Liquid Separation principles guide these cycles to achieve optimal results.
 The process repeats until the desired separation purity levels meet industry standards.

 - The plates in the column act as steps where separation occurs repeatedly.